Yay! We now have a space to connect between shows and visits.

 What’s new in the online shop?

-When you browse the 4 collections featured on the home page, you’ll find a growing selection of one-of-a-kind art pieces, limited-edition botanicals, and a new “giftable” collection called Laguna Lotus.
-Also evolving is “Florilegia” — a year-long project that will culminate in an exhibition of 26 collections of fine art jewelry.
+Browse the 4 collections featured on the home page and you’ll find a growing selection of one-of-a-kind art pieces, limited-edition botanicals, and a new “giftable” collection called Laguna Lotus.
+Also evolving is “Florilegia” — a year-long project that will culminate in an exhibition of 26 collections.
 Check in regularly to see it blossom.

 Can you make me something special?
-Yes, I still do custom work.
-We can design a special piece for you or a gift that is sure to please.
+Yes.
+I still do some custom work.
+I can design a special piece for you or a gift that is sure to please.
 There is a waiting list, so please reach out in plenty of time for your occasion.

 Do you ever do anything other than make jewelry?
-Oh, you know it!
-If I’m not at my jeweler’s bench, chances are I’m dancing or underwater somewhere.
-I am a dedicated “5 Rhythms” dancer with a worldwide community with whom I love to catch up in beautiful locations — my favorite being Esalen in Big Sur, CA.
+Why, yes!
+If I’m not at my bench, chances are I’m under water somewhere or dancing.
+I am a dedicated “5 Rhythms” dancer with a worldwide community I love to catch up with in beautiful locations — my favorite being Esalen in Big Sur, CA.

 Should I sign up for your VIP list?
-Yes!
-How could you possibly read this far and not want to get invitations to exhibitions and receptions, be the first to know when new collections launch, receive birthday cards and little gifts here and there?
-Please, let’s keep in touch!
+Of course!
+How could you possibly read this far and not want to get invitations to exhibitions, be the first to know when new collections launch, receive offers and little gifts here and there?
+Yes, let’s keep in touch!